raluvy95/mov/README.md

 database.sqlite** inside the root project.
 It's recommend to keep database.sqlite at this moment.

+## Catppify

+This is a tool to generate image using Catppuccin palette.
+You need to intergate `palettes` and `catppify` files from [my repo](https://github.com/raluvy95/catppify) to `./bin` directory
+Set `CATPPIFY=0` in your .env file if you don't want.

 # Contributing

 Feel free to contribute whatever you want, as long as our build passed. (using